Kirill-Bugaev/awesome-arrowlain-wibar/README.md

 ### Configuring wibar

 You can customize wibar creating code above to configure wibar appearance.
 Just change lua table item values proper way in `arrowlain.wibar` function call.
 If some value is omitted then default will be used.
-Description list of available options is below:
+Description list of available options is here:

-*  `position` (`top` or `bottom`, default is `bottom`) set position of wibar on top or bottom of screen.
+*  `position` (`top` or `bottom`, default is `bottom`) sets position of wibar on top or bottom of screen.
-*  `visible` (`true` or `false`, default is `true`) set wibar visibility on Awesome screens.
+*  `visible` (`true` or `false`, default is `true`) sets wibar visibility on Awesome screens.
-*  `height` (`*positive_number*`, default is `16`) set wibar height counted from top or bottom screen border.
-Recommend to use default value if you don't want that wibar icons look ugly.
+*  `height` (`*positive_number*`, default is `16`) sets wibar height counted from top or bottom screen border.
+I recommend to use default value if you don't want that wibar icons look ugly.
-*  `screen` (`*awesome_screen*`, default is `awful.screen.focused()`) set Awesome screen on which wibar will shown.
+*  `screen` (`*awesome_screen*`, default is `awful.screen.focused()`) sets Awesome screen on which wibar will shown.
 If you create wibar for each screen in `awful.screen.connect_for_each_screen` function call then set this value equal to screen variable used in argument function (`s` above).
-*  `cs` (`base16.*color_scheme_name*`, default is `base16.solarized_dark`) set color scheme for wibar.
+*  `cs` (`base16.*color_scheme_name*`, default is `base16.solarized_dark`) sets color scheme for wibar.
 5 color schemes are available out of box: default light and dark, solarized light and dark, nord.
 You can add your own color scheme or import existing from [base16][] suite.
-*  `font` (`*font_name_and_size*`, default is `xos4 Terminus 9`) set font for wibar.
+*  `font` (`*font_name_and_size*`, default is `xos4 Terminus 9`) sets font for wibar.
 It is highly recommended to use Terminus font otherwise it may happen that some widgets will show notifies in not right format.
+If you don't have Terminus font on your system you should [install one][Terminus] from AUR repository for ArchLinux.
-*  `direction` (`left` or `right`, default is `left`) set arrow direction and align is opposite to `direction` option value.
+*  `direction` (`left` or `right`, default is `left`) sets arrow direction and align (opposite to value).
-*  `spacer` (`true` or `false`, default is `true`) set spacer between arrow widgets, see [screenshots][].
+*  `spacer` (`true` or `false`, default is `true`) sets spacer between arrow widgets, see [screenshots][].
-*  `compact` (`true` or `false`, default is `false`) toggle compact mode, see [screenshots][].
+*  `compact` (`true` or `false`, default is `false`) toggles compact mode, see [screenshots][].

 ### Configuring widgets

-Depending on how your system is equipped (which software is installed) some widgets may show "N/A" values.
-It is normal behaviour for most cases and means that you need to install necessary utilities or configure widgets manually in proper way.
+Depending on how your system is equipped (which software is installed) some widgets may show proper or "N/A" values.
+Showing "N/A" is normal behaviour for most cases and means that you need to install necessary utilities or configure widgets manually.
 But in some cases it may mean that your hardware doesn't support some features, for example you could have no hdd thermometer and therefore can't measure hdd temperature or if you have desktop computer you could have no battery which is the part of laptop.
 Also it may be that you just don't want to see some widgets on wibar.
 Any way you can switch off unwanted widgets.
 Section below describes how to do it.

 #### Switching off unwanted widgets

-Open wibar lua configuration file (`~/.config/awesome/wibars/arrowlain/wibar.lua` by default) in text editor.
-Comment strokes (in `factory` function) which correspond creation of naked or wrapped in arrow (wrapped is better choice) widgets which you want to switch off.
-For example if you want to switch off battery widget you should comment stroke where widget is wrapped in arrow.
+Open `wibar.lua` configuration file (`~/.config/awesome/wibars/arrowlain/wibar.lua` by default) in text editor.
+Comment strokes in `factory` function which correspond creation of naked or wrapped in arrow (wrapped is better choice) widgets which you want to switch off.
+For example if you want to switch off battery widget you should comment stroke which wraps widget in arrow.
 Your comment should look something like this:

 ```lua
 ...